erstre/DAGStarAlgorithm/README.md

 For more details please visit: [RIoTBench: A Real-time IoT Benchmark for Distributed Stream Processing Platforms](https://arxiv.org/pdf/1701.08530) paper or [riot-bench](https://github.com/dream-lab/riot-bench?tab=readme-ov-file) repository.

+We also utilize a real-world scenario, by deploying the well-known Yahoo streaming benchmark workflow on real networks provided by [FIT IoT-LAB](https://www.iot-lab.info/).
+In detail, we reserved all 196 available devices at the Grenoble site of the publicly accessible FIT IoT-LAB testbed, which contains a set of Raspberry Pi 3 boards and A8 devices.
+Raspberry Pi 3 devices are capable of executing functional Python code and Java Streams applications, and can also host a lightweight Apache Flink deployment with a single Task Manager instance.
+In contrast, the more resource-constrained A8 nodes are limited to running functional Python or Java Streams applications due to their hardware limitations.
+- ```YAHOO```: The pipeline begins with a source (SRC) that generates incoming event data, which is first filtered (FLT) to remove irrelevant records and then mapped (MAP) to transform the events into a structured format suitable for processing.
+In parallel, a reference source (RSRC) provides auxiliary data.
+The main event stream is then joined (JOIN) with this reference data to enrich each event.
+After the join, the system performs an aggregation (AGG).
+Finally, the results are written to a sink (SINK) for storage or further analysis.

 ## Experimental Scenarios
 Three different Experimental scenarios were simulated:
 - IoT networks with hierarchical organizations: Necessary files can be found on ```root``` directory.